MBRzealand/NewYorker/03 Design/OCs/OCCalculateWallPrice.md

 Wall wall exists.

-wall.wallHeight is known.
+wall.wallHeight has been set.

-wall.wallWidth is known.
+wall.wallWidth has been set.

 #### Postconditions: